nerves-project/nerves/guides/advanced/building-sytems.md

     to be included in your `nerves_defconfig`.

     ```bash
-    cp build/busybox-1.27.2/.config ../src/<full system name>/busybox_defconfig
+    cp build/busybox-1.27.2/.config ../src/<full system name>/busybox.config
     ```

-    Like the Linux configuration, the Buildroot configuration will need to be updated to point to the custom config if it isn't already.
-This can be done via `make menuconfig` and navigating to **Target Packages** and finding the **Additional BusyBox configuration fragment files** option under the **BusyBox** package, which should already be enabled and already have a base configuration specified.
-If you're following along with this example, the correct configuration value should look like this:
+    Like the Linux configuration, the Buildroot configuration will need to be updated to point to the custom config.
+This can be done via `make menuconfig` and navigating to **Target Packages** and finding the **BusyBox configuration file to use** option under the **BusyBox** package.

+    > NOTE: If your system uses **Additional BusyBox configuration fragment files** option under it needs to be disabled for `make busybox-update-config` to work.

     ```bash
-    ${NERVES_DEFCONFIG_DIR}/busybox_defconfig
+    ${NERVES_DEFCONFIG_DIR}/busybox.config
     ```

+    Run `make busybox-update-config` to update `busybox.config` in your system.

+    > NOTE: Since this method uses full buysbox configuration file if upstream busybox configuration in `nerves_system_br` changes it will not apply automatically.

 The [Buildroot user manual](http://nightly.buildroot.org/manual.html) can be very helpful, especially if you need to add a package.
 The various Nerves system